 Ayrshire Housing seeks to make a real impact beyond direct housing provision.
-We work in partnership with our communities, the voluntary and public sector, and other housing associations to support innovative projects which meet common goals.
+We work in partnership with our communities, the voluntary and public sectors, and other housing associations to support innovative projects which meet common goals.
 We seek to add depth to the substantial reputation and core skills of Ayrshire Housing.
 Current and recent project areas include:

 We wanted ensure that Ayrshire Housing’s and South Ayrshire Council’s investment in Lochside, Ayr led to sustained benefits to the wider community.
 An innovative range of projects covering common spaces, the recording of community aspirations and neighbourhood changes through arts projects, and supporting independent community groups got underway at the end of 2006 from a dedicated staffed base – well in advance of the actual physical work.
 The project ran until April 2011 – 12 months after the houses were occupied – to help ensure a legacy of community participation and public agency engagement.

-All these projects received support from the Scottish Government’s Wider Role fund.
-The fund aimed to assist housing associations to extend the impact of their work in their communities.
+All these projects received support from the Scottish Government’s Wider Role fund which ran until March 2012.
+The fund assisted housing associations to extend the impact of their work in their communities.

 North Ayrshire Council and five housing associations including Ayrshire Housing have teamed up with the 1st Alliance Credit Union to help tenants prepare for changes brought in by Welfare Reform and the introduction of Universal Credit.

 The project offers assistance to tenants to help set up bank accounts and manage household budgets.
 The service is open to the partners’ 22,000 tenants and their families.

 Thanks to part funding from the Lottery’s Awards for All Scotland, Ayrshire Housing worked witht the Lochside Neighbourhood Group to create a play area for young children to play.
 It includes benches for parents to sit whilst their children enjoy themselves.